Under Armour quarterly revenue beats estimates on overseas growth

-(Reuters) - Under Armour Inc’s (UA.N) (UAA.N) third-quarter revenue topped Wall Street estimates on Tuesday, as its expansion overseas helped offset stagnating sales in the United States.
+Oct 30 (Reuters) - Under Armour Inc’s third-quarter revenue topped Wall Street estimates on Tuesday, as its expansion overseas helped offset stagnating sales in the United States.

 Net revenue rose 2.4 percent to $1.44 billion, edging past analysts’ average estimate of $1.42 billion, according to Refinitiv data.